GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 I hope this cake brings you as much joy as it has brought me.
 If you've managed to recreate any of the other Prolific Oven recipes (especially their Chocolate Mocha Cake or their Rum Cake), please let me know.

-[^amazon-affiliate-notice]: This an Amazon Affiliate link.
-If you click through this link and end up buying the book, Amazon will send me some money.
+[^amazon-affiliate-notice]:  I've included Amazon Affiliate links to the source materials I used.
+If you click through those links and end up buying any of the cookbooks I mention, Amazon will send me some money.

 [^flour]: If you've never been to Flour, I highly recommend it.
 I always make sure I have time to swing by whenever I'm in the Boston area.